 Now lay the shell down on some suitable cushioning, slide the frame a few inches out out of the door and drive the pivot rod/bolt out of the bushes.

-The rod can then be used as a drift to knock the two Nylon bushes out of the pivot tube - assuming the bushes are worn enough to allow the rod off-axis far enough.
-Otherwise you'll need a suitable length of, say, 10mm rod as a drift.
+The rod can then be used as a drift to gently knock the two Nylon bushes out of the pivot tube.
 I found that the top three inches of the pivot rod (the length that passes through the Nylon bush) was quite extensively marked and pitted.
 The washer that sits between the top of the bush and the lower face of the hinge bracket was also marked and rusty; it appears that water has penetrated here and done its dirty work.
 I polished the shaft up as best I could and skimmed the large washer in the lathe.
 Having made new Nylon bushes they were driven into the pivot tube with a rubber mallet and the pivot rod reinstalled with the various brackets and washers in the correct order.
 Plenty of silicone grease was used!
 The door frame was offered up to the car and the plain nut wound a few turns onto the top of the pivot rod to take the weight of the door while the lower pivot bracket nuts & washers were refitted - the outline of the bracket in the paint was used as a guide for relocation.
 The plain nut was then wound down the pivot rod, which pulled it up through the bushes until the top Nyloc could be refitted.
 It was then a simple matter to pull everything up tight and slide the shell back into place, feeding the electrical wiring through the large slot at the front edge of the door.
 There had originally been a rubber flap here, presumably to cut down on the draught blowing in through the door :D - it was long gone so I drilled out the rivets and made a new flap which was fitted with stainless screws.
 A slit in the flap allows the wiring into the door.
 I also wrapped a length of rubber sheet around the steel bar that serves to check the door in the full-open position: I think the idea is that the extension of the steel bar at the top is supposed to hit the upper hinge bracket and stop the door (see two photos up) but essentially the whole bar seems to contact the fibreglass bodyshell, with some localised marking where it's been doing so for 31 years!
 The rubber should reduce the impact.
 Here's the rebuilt pivot assembly with the doorshell about to be slid back into place: